 For corporate relocation and expansion prospects, the company sponsors a program to evaluate and improve industrial sites in the counties it serves in the Carolinas.
 The Site Readiness Program helps identify, assess, improve and increase awareness of industrial sites in the Duke Energy region.
 This program can increase the inventory of ready sites for new members of Charlotte’s regional business community.

 Piedmont Natural Gas

-With headquarters located in Charlotte, Piedmont Natural Gas employs approximately 1,800 people and provides natural gas to more than one million residential, commercial and industrial customers in North Carolina, South Carolina and Tennessee.
+With its headquarters located in Charlotte, Piedmont Natural Gas employs approximately 1,800 people and provides natural gas to more than 1 million residential, commercial and industrial customers in North Carolina, South Carolina and Tennessee.